2014 United States House of Representatives elections in New York: District 8

 The 8th district is located entirely in the New York City boroughs of Brooklyn and Queens.
-The incumbent is Democrat Hakeem Jeffries, who has represented the district since 2013.
+Incumbent Democrat Hakeem Jeffries, who had represented the district since 2013, ran for re-election.
 He was elected in 2012, winning the Democratic primary with 71% of the vote and the general election with 90% of the vote, succeeding retiring Democrat Edolphus Towns.
-The district has a PVI of D+35.
+The district had a PVI of D+35.